js816/School_District_Analysis/README.md

 - To better understand school performance, the schools were grouped into categories based upon the per student spending.

-- It was surprising to this analyst to see that the data reveal that those schools who spend less per student had significantly better performance.
+- It was surprising to this analyst that the data reveal schools who spend less per student had significantly better performance.
 It is suggested that various factors be considered to help explain this difference.
+Based upon this investigation, there may be solutions to increase performance and save money.

 - The revised analysis did not impact these findings.
 (Thomas is in the $630-$644 category.)
 ![Scores_by_student_spending_original](https://user-images.githubusercontent.com/82730954/119282942-0df3c200-bc01-11eb-95b9-58ef74153dd1.PNG)